PROJECTS

-Preserving the one-penny tax will provide the City of Fayetteville with $355 million in new funding.
+Preserving the one-penny tax will provide the City of Fayetteville with $335 million in new funding.

 Question 1:

-Refinancing the Current Sales Tax Bond
+Refinancing the Current Outstanding Sales Tax Bonds

 Fayetteville’s responsible financial planning means we can retire our 2019 bonds and reinvest those same dollars into the projects our growing city needs next.
 By continuing the existing one-cent sales tax, the City can refinance the remaining balance of the 2019 bonds and issue new ones – keeping that penny working for Fayetteville without increasing taxes.
 This allows us to invest in essential improvements while maintaining a balanced, sustainable budget.
 Question 1 must pass to make every other project in the bond possible.